VS

 Who won Murata vs Brant?

-Rob Brant beat Ryota Murata by unanimous decision in their 12 round contest on Saturday 20th October 2018 at Mandalay Bay Hotel & Casino in Las Vegas.
+Rob Brant beat Ryota Murata by unanimous decision in their 12 round contest on Saturday, October 20th, 2018, at Mandalay Bay Hotel & Casino, Las Vegas.

 This contest was for the WBA middleweight championship of the world.